FDRE Ministry of Agriculture

 for Ethiopian e-Visa, please click here.

-What is Second International Forum for Beekeeping and Pollination 2025?
+What is the Second International Forum for Beekeeping and Pollination 2025?

 Taking place alongside World Bee Day 2025 the Forum serves as an opportunity to exchange experiences, showcase innovative beekeeping initiativesinspire action for pollinator-friendly agriculture and global coordination and conservation efforts.